-Poststreptococcal (or postinfectious) glomerulonephritis (PSGN) refers to acute glomerular inflammation that results from a preceding infection with nephritogenic strains of streptococci.
+Poststreptococcal glomerulonephritis (PSGN) is an acute glomerular inflammation that follows infection with nephritogenic strains of streptococci.
 Although most commonly seen in children following group A streptococcal tonsillopharyngitis, skin infections such as impetigo may also trigger PSGN.
 Individuals aged > 60 years (especially those with diabetes, malignancy, or alcohol dependency) may also be affected.
-Deposition of immune complexes containing the streptococcal antigen within the glomerular basement membrane results in complement activation and subsequent damage to the glomeruli.
-PSGN typically presents as a nephritic syndrome with hematuria, mild proteinuria, edema, and hypertension.
-Evidence of recent streptococcal infection (e.g., elevated (ASO) and/or titers) and low complement levels, and elevated creatinine support the diagnosis.
-In children, close monitoring and supportive management of edema and hypertension are usually sufficient.
+Deposition of immune complexes within the glomerular basement membrane results in complement activation and subsequent damage to the glomeruli.
+PSGN typically manifests as nephritic syndrome with hematuria, mild proteinuria, edema, and hypertension.
+Evidence of recent streptococcal infection (e.g., elevated (ASO) and/or titers) and low complement levels support the diagnosis.
+Close monitoring and supportive management of edema and hypertension are usually sufficient.
 Antibiotic therapy is indicated if there is evidence of active GAS infection, primarily to minimize the risk of complications and community spread.
 While most children recover fully, adults are more likely to develop and/or end-stage kidney disease and may require long-term monitoring.

-- Mostly affects children (between the ages of 3–12 years); and patients > 60 years of age
+- Bimodal age distribution; mostly affects children (between the ages of 3–12 years) and patients > 60 years of age

-- The incidence has decreased in developed countries due to the systematic use of antibiotics and improved hygienic standards.
+- The incidence of PSGN has decreased in developed countries due to the systematic use of antibiotics and improved hygienic standards.

 Epidemiological data refers to the US, unless otherwise specified.

 - Prior infection with group A beta-hemolytic streptococci (GAS)

 - In adults, the site of infection is usually not the respiratory tract.